caktus/django-dry-choices/README.rst

-Each choice passed to the initializer specifies a Pythonic *codename*, a *value*, and a human-friendly *description* (which may optionally be marked as a translation string). django-choices supports defining choices in several different ways::
+Each choice passed to the initializer specifies a Pythonic *codename*, a *value*, and a human-friendly *description* (which may optionally be marked as a translation string). django-dry-choices supports defining choices in several different ways::

     >>> Choices(